Technical sheet

 with a built-in conductive layer under the coating

-** red color indicates conductive material and availability of electric current directly under the coating
+** red color indicates conductive material and availability of electric current directly under the waterproofing membrane

-High-precision and high-quality inspection of the integrity of the waterproofing with the detection of all leaks
+High-precision and high-quality integritiy testing of the waterproofing membrane with the detection of all damages

 Possibility of checking the integrity immediately after the roof is completed, before filling or installing additional layers over the roofing

-Integrity test protocol when the roof is finished and before other workers start work
+Integrity test protocol when the roof is finished and before other workers start to work

 When and where is it necessary to install the CONTROFOIL conductive layer?

-The installation of the CONTROFOIL conductive layer is necessary wherever the coating covering is required to be checked by the HVET spark test and the substrate under the covering itself (e.g. EPS polystyrene, mineral wool, separation geotextile or the original covering) is non-conductive for electric current.
+The installation of the CONTROFOIL conductive layer is necessary wherever the wterproofing membrane is required to be checked by the HVET test and the substrate under the covering itself (e.g. EPS polystyrene, mineral wool, separation geotextile or the original covering) is non-conductive for electric current.

 Single-skin flat roof with layers above the roofing membrane

-Checking the integrity of the coating is extremely important if the coating is covered with additional built-in layers in the subsequent construction process.
+Checking the integrity of the waterproofing membrane is extremely important if the waterproofing membrane is covered with additional built-in layers in the subsequent construction process.

-Checking the integrity of the covering, e.g. by means of an HVET spark test, depends on the conductive substrate under the covering, which is provided by the conductive CONTROFOIL layer.
+Checking the integrity, e.g. by means of an HVET test, depends on the conductive substrate under the waterproofing, which is provided by the conductive CONTROFOIL layer.

 Single-skin flat roof DUO